xpmatteo/auto-cca/README.md

 See the game by visiting http://localhost:8000/

 # AI things to try

+- scoring of enemy moves is always from the POV of the AI player -- this makes the AI choose poor moves for the human player.
+Perhaps it should always be scored for the current player, so the choice of best moves is computed correctly

+- Make the AI give preference to moving/battling with the most constrained unit

-- BUG AI retreat no longer works
+- BUG AI retreat no longer works?
 - positional scoring is all wrong -- it should be symmetric and depend on opponent positions
 - make dice rolling in AI deterministic
 - (make close combat not optional?  or increase the reward for it?)